How Long Is A Script For A 2 Hour Movie? And How To Use The Answer In Your Screenwriting

 Hollywood storytelling model feat

-Chances are you’ve probably heard about the three-act structure, so I won’t go too much into it except how it relates to page length and pacing of a film.
+Chances are you’ve heard about the three-act structure, so I won’t go too much into it except how it relates to a film’s page length and pacing.

-Watching movies while thinking about this can really help you with spotting how these transitions are handled.
+Watching movies while thinking about this can help you spot how these transitions are handled.

 This standard type of pacing is also what makes it very difficult to write the first act.

-In the first 30 pages (for a typical film), you need to introduce the main characters, where they come from, the inciting incident, and the story’s conflict.
+In the first 30 pages (for a typical film), you must introduce the main characters, their origin, the inciting incident, and the story’s conflict.

 Unfortunately, if you are an unknown writer, you cannot wait until the script’s end to convince anyone.

 To do this, think about how to pace your writing.
-Try to keep your action paragraphs short and your scenes under three pages if possible.
+If possible, try to keep your action paragraphs short and your scenes under three pages.

 Tie your scenes together into sequences, vary moments of action with moments of dialogue/exposition, and alter between emotional highs and emotional lows.